chentsulin/awesome-graphql/README.md

 ### TypeScript Libraries

 * [TypeGraphQL](https://github.com/19majkel94/type-graphql) - Create GraphQL schema and resolvers with TypeScript, using classes and decorators!
-* [GraphStack]() - NodeJS framework that helps you to create scalable, maintainable, extensible, declarative and fast GraphQL-based server applications.
+* [Vesper](http://vesper-framework.com) - NodeJS framework that helps you to create scalable, maintainable, extensible, declarative and fast GraphQL-based server applications.
 * [graphql-strong](https://github.com/calebmer/graphql-strong) - Define your GraphQL schemas with confidence that your values are correct.
 * [graphql-to-typescript](https://github.com/3VLINC/graphql-to-typescript) - Compiles GraphQL files into an importable typescript module with type definitions
 * [graphql-decorator](https://github.com/Quramy/graphql-decorator) - Helps to build GraphQL schema with TypeScript.